meowzy69/Python_practice/README.md

 `python_basics.py` – Core Python concepts and syntax practice

 ## Purpose
-This repo is my learning playground — where I write, break, and fix code to improve my Python skills.
+This repo is my learning playground where I write, break, and fix code to improve my Python skills.
-I'm building a strong foundation one script at a time.
+I'm building a strong foundation.

 ## Future Plans
 - Dive deeper into pandas and data analysis